Zayyadibrahim/GlassDoor_Data_Science_Job_Posting/README.md

 # GlassDoor_Data_Science_Job_Posting

 ## Description
 This repository contains a GlassDoor Data Science job posting dataset which was downloaded from Kaggle and is unclean.
-The dataset was cleaned the result is uploaded as glassdoor_cleaned.csv
+The dataset was cleaned and the result is uploaded as glassdoor_cleaned.csv

 ## Tools
 Program used was Microsoft Excel